sovity/edc-ce/extensions/contract-termination/README.md

 ## Details

-When a User clicks "Terminate contract" on a contract agreement, a request is sent to the EDC to mark the contract agreement as terminated, both on the EDC's side and the counterparty's side.
+When a User clicks "Terminate contract" on a contract agreement, a request is sent to the EDC to mark the contract agreement as terminated, followed by a notification and registration of that same termination on the counterpart's side.

 The termination is saved in the EDC's database.
 Any transfer started from this contract agreement will be rejected.

-The implementation of contract agreements doesn't interfere with the existing EDC features besides terminating transfers that were started on terminated contract agreements.
+The contract agreements' implementation doesn't interfere with the existing EDC features besides forcefully preventing transfers that are started on terminated contract agreements.
+1
 ## License

 Apache License 2.0 - see [LICENSE](../../LICENSE)